 3. standing desk material clean & pre-sanding

 Before you either cut your material for the standing desk yourself or take it to the carpenter, you should first check it for worms, dirt, nails and screws.
 For me, that meant once I had checked all my lumber, I gave the wood another quick pre-sanding to get rid of any excess but solid paint.
-Before that, I cleaned the wood with the high-pressure cleaner and let it dry briefly.
-The carpenter then makes up for the rest by planing and cutting.
-Because the next step is now to get a nice straight standing desk.
+Before that, I had still cleaned the wood with the high-pressure cleaner and let it dry briefly.

 4. standing desk material planing & cutting

 To ensure that the self-built wooden standing desk really stands up straight and does not wobble, precise machines are required.
 This work is best done together with a carpenter in your area.
 First, the surface of the desk must be planed smooth.
 A few joints remain, but it looks cool.
 Nothing is more boring than a straight Ikea desk.